Zaragoza Corla: Long model

 The Long Model was designed due to recoil in the short model.
 It was decided to remove the engraving of the volcanoes and the pyramid.
-Total numbers manufactured were approximately 1150 units.
+The total numbers manufactured were approximately 1150 units.

 End of production

 Like most weapons factories in Mexico, this also disappeared after the student strike in 1968, as then-President Gustavo Díaz Ordaz made a decree to regulate firearms.